MileHacker Logo

 • Manuel Tienda León bus service takes passengers to Puerto Madero, with optional van transfers to hotels.

-• Pre-book a Remis (private car) or book at official counters for fixed-rate, secure transfers.
+• Pre-book a Remis (private car) or book at official counters for established-rate, secure transfers.

 • Avoid unmarked taxis soliciting passengers.

-• For ride-sharing, confirm driver and vehicle details with the app.
+• For ride-sharing, make sure of the driver and vehicle details with the app.

 General Transfer Advice